Canadian Maritimes & St. Lawrence Seaway

 Historic Halifax with Titanic Highlights

-Discover the historic streets of Halifax as your guide introduces you to one of North America’s most captivating cities.
+Aboard a double-decker bus, discover the historic streets of Halifax as your guide introduces you to one of North America’s most captivating cities.
 At your first stop, step into the Halifax Public Gardens, a tranquil setting amidst the bustle of commercial Halifax.
 These gardens encompass 17 acres of lush flowers, duck ponds, sparkling fountains, and Victorian footpaths.
 Continue your journey to the Fairview Lawn Cemetery, where you will follow your guide on a walk through the grounds as they bring to life the tale of the great ship Titanic and its ill-fated maiden voyage.
 Discover the true identities of the “unknown child” and J. Dawson, both recovered from the icy waters of the Atlantic Ocean.
 These stories and more are part of a legacy that continues to fascinate visitors more than a century later.
 View the Historic Properties, an area on the Halifax waterfront, which is a collection of restored buildings, including stone warehouses built to hold privateers’ booty at the turn of the 18th century.
 Enjoy a visit to the Maritime Museum of the Atlantic.
 Located in the heart of Halifax’s waterfront, there is no better place to immerse yourself in Nova Scotia’s rich maritime heritage.

 Picture Perfect Peggy's Cove